AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-365-email-modules.md

 ## Prerequisites

-To use Microsoft Office 365 Email modules, you must have a Microsoft Office 365 Email account.
+To use [!DNL Microsoft Office 365 Email] modules, you must have a [!DNL Microsoft Office 365 Email] account.

-## Microsoft Office 365 Email modules and their fields
+## [!DNL Microsoft Office 365 Email] modules and their fields

-When you configure Microsoft Office 365 Email modules, [!DNL Workfront Fusion] displays the fields listed below.
-Along with these, additional Microsoft Office 365 Email fields might display, depending on factors such as your access level in the app or service.
+When you configure [!DNL Microsoft Office 365 Email] modules, [!DNL Workfront Fusion] displays the fields listed below.
+Along with these, additional [!DNL Microsoft Office 365 Email] fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
 For more information, see [Map information from one module to another in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/map-information-between-modules.md).